KipJM/ACEDIA/README.md

 For the original soundtrack, please see https://kip.gay/acedia/soundtrack .

 ## Planar Reflection
-This game features a custom planar reflection system, I plan to repackage this system in ACEDIA into a standalone open-source Godot plugin in the future.
+This game features a custom planar reflection system.
+I have converted it into a standalone Godot plugin, available [here](https://github.com/KipJM/smart_planar_reflector) or on the Godot Asset Library, for you to use in your own projects.

 ## Editing
 This project is built using Godot 4.4.1 mono. **YOU NEED THE MONO VERSION, THIS PROJECT USES BOTH GDScript AND C#.**